WorkplaceX/workplacex.github.io/install.md

 ---

 # Getting Started
 "Demo" web application is a comprehensive example to get started with.
-The following two components already need to be installed on the machine as prerequisite:
+The following two components need to be installed on the machine as prerequisite:

 * [Node.js](https://nodejs.org/en/) (LTS Version)
 * [.NET Core](https://dotnet.microsoft.com/download) (Version 2.1)